Wirick/MLCode/Readme.txt

 some functions created to make a toy test for my cross-validation function, which predicted a plane nonlinear equation using nearest neighbors

+util.discrete_histogram(data, attr, *computationFn) takes a data file(csv) and discrete attributes(list), or one computed from those attributes and returns (value, absolute_frequency, relative_frequency) tuples. the computation function is the identity for one attribute if none other is supplied util.confusion_matrix(attr1, attr2) returns a matrix M indexed by the values of each attribute such that M_kl is the fraction of records that have Z = z_l out of all records having X = x_k.
+It also returns the column values and the row values in order of their matrix indicies.

 plotregression.py is a visual test for my cross validation functions.